 One of the major reasons people say they need to ‘find themselves’ is because they feel lost.
-This sense of feeling lost can happen at any time in a person’s life, but the most significant occurrences of lost feelings can come when someone has experienced a substantial change in their lives.
+This sense of feeling lost can happen at any time in a person’s life, but the most significant occurrences of feeling lost can come when someone has experienced a substantial change in their lives.

-The reason this step comes first, and the reason for including it at all, is that with these big changes can come big feelings of uncertainty.
-You may already have figured out much about who you are, but you might just be feeling uncertain about things because of your circumstances.
-Or perhaps you do still need to find yourself, but it’s unlikely you’ll be able to find out who you are without finding ways to deal with the stress of life’s major events, whether they’re negative or positive.
+The reason this step comes first, and the reason for including it at all, is that with these big changes come big feelings of uncertainty.
+You may already have figured out much about who you are, but you might just feel uncertain about things because of your circumstances.
+Or perhaps you do still need to find yourself again, but it’s unlikely you’ll be able to find out who you are without finding ways to deal with the stress of life’s major events, whether they’re negative or positive.
 In either case, the first thing you need to do is to learn how to cope with the stress that accompanies a major life change.
 The website of Psychology Today can help you sort out your feelings, relieve some stress, and move ahead to find your true self.